wger-project/docs/docs/development/mobile_app.rst

 4) Trigger a release

-The release process must be manually triggered on Github (clik on "run workflow", use use x.y.z format for the version).
+The release process must be manually triggered on Github (click on "run workflow", use use x.y.z format for the version).
 This will set the given version in pubspec.yaml, create a tag, and bump the build number.
 The workflow will then build the app for the different platforms and upload the file to the Play Store as well as to a newly